 2014- ‘Seen and Unseen’

-The theme for the 2013 EMREM Symposium was ‘Birth, Sex and Death: Rites of Passage in the Medieval and Early Modern World.’
-This year’s Symposium attracted over 60 delegates across the two days, which afforded participants the opportunity to present research papers to a wide academic audience and to network with doctoral researchers and academics from other institutions.
+Each year, our symposium attracts over 60 delegates across the two days, which affords participants the opportunity to present research papers to a wide academic audience and to network with doctoral researchers and academics from other institutions.

 “A great way to allow postgraduates to present their ideas and network with those in the same field.” – Anonymous EMREM Symposium 2013 Attendee